studiorack/studiorack-core/README.md

     import { validateInstall } from '@studiorack/core';

-Then use the methods as normal.
+Then use the available methods as normal.

 ## Contact